How To Prepare Your Chicken Coop For Winter

 Step #2 Hose it all down.

-Hopefully, you are near a water source because having a hose close by will make this job 10 times easier.
-I find that a pressure washer is the very best way to clean the inside of most, if not all, livestock housing.
-It really does a great job removing any caked-on debris.
-If you are not near a water source you can try tossing buckets of water up onto the walls.
-This is not the best approach but it will at least get most of the dust and cobwebs you may have missed with the broom.
+Hopefully, you are near a water source because having a hose nearby will make this job 10 times easier.
+I find that a pressure washer is an efficient way to clean the inside of most if not all, livestock housing.
+It does a great job removing any caked-on debris.
+If you are not near a water source, you can try tossing buckets of water up onto the walls.
+This is not the best approach, but it will at least get most of the dust and cobwebs you may have missed with the broom.

-Make sure you get the walls, corners, and even the ceiling if you are able.
-Chickens are dusty (incredibly dusty!) and you will be amazed at how quickly things can get dirty in a coop.
+when cleaning your coop, ensure you get the walls, corners, and even the ceiling if you can.
+Chickens are dusty (incredibly dusty!), and you will be amazed at how quickly things can get dirty in a coop.

 Step #3 Scrub it all down.

 I like to use a mixture of white distilled vinegar and water mixed at about ½ and ½ as a good cleaner.
-If you have a problem with parasites or mold you may want to add some bleach. you may need to do more, such as a commercial disinfectant, but more often than not this will be enough to clean things out.
+If you have a problem with parasites or mold, adding bleach will help to remedy these issues.
+In some cases, you may need to do more, such as a commercial disinfectant, but more often than not, this will be enough to clean things out.

 READ: DIY CHICKEN CLEANED COOP All PURPOSE SPRAY